-The Local Network information that is displayed is the Local Mac Address, IP Address, Subnet Mask, and DHCP Server.
-To view the DHCP Clients Table, click the DHCP Clients button.
-See Figure 5-36.
+The Local Network information that is displayed is the local Mac Address, IP Address, Subnet Mask, and DHCP Server, Start IP Address, and End IP Address.
+To view the DHCP Clients Table, click the DHCP Clients Table button.

 DHCP Clients Table.
 Click the DHCP Clients Table button to show the current DHCP Client data.
 You will see the MAC address, computer name, and IP address of the network clients using the DHCP server.
 (This data is stored in temporary memory and changes periodically.)
-See Figure 5-37.
+To delete a client from the DHCP server, select the client, then click the Delete button.